cdslaborg/paramonte/install.config.md

 > This option is simplifies the task of cleaning CMake build directory when library for a given build is being built repeatedly.

+> **NOTE**
+> Beware that the specified values for all flags (including `--fresh` are sticky and have to be unset for the next builds, if desired.
+> For example, the value is set to `all`, any subsequent CMake reconfigurations will use this value even if the flag `--fresh` is not specified
+> in the subsequent configurations.
+This sticky behavior can lead to complete rebuilds of the library, which may be time consuming.
+> To change the sticky behavior, one has to reset the value of `--fresh` explicitly.

 **optional**.
 The default value for `subdirectories_to_delete` is `none`.

 ### `G`